DanMcLaughlin/CopyPics/README.md

 can actually handle movie files correctly.
 It uses exiftool for pictures to determine the time, and uses a timestamp for movies.
 The pictures are imported to a particular directory, in my case a remote share.

+Filenames created are of the form YYYYMMDD-HHMMSS.XYZ, multiple pictures taken in one second are of the form YYYYMMDD-HHMMSS_N.XYZ, where _N goes _1, _2, etc.